tkurtbond/tkurtbond.github.io/posts/2020/02/07/slings-in-rpgs-often-nerfed/index.rst

 while a short bow is 1d6 and a long bow is 1d8.
 For comparison, daggers are 1d4 and longswords are 1d8.
 In OD&D using Greyhawk's “Damage Done by Weapon Type” table sling *stones* are 1d4, and the same in B/X D&D's optional “Variable Weapon Damage” table.
-AD&D has sling *bullets* as 1d4+1 and sling *stones* as 1d4.
-D&D 3.5E has them as 1d4.
-So the D&D editions pretty consistently have it as 1d4.
+However, in 3-book OD&D and B/X D&D without the “Variable Weapon Damage” table all weapons did 1d6 damage, so slings weren't nerfed there.
+AD&D 1E has sling *bullets* as 1d4+1 vs. Size Small or Medium and 1d6+1 vs. Size Large.
+Sling *stones* are 1d4 vs. Size Small, Medium or Large.
+Compare that to arrows at 1d6 vs. Size Small, Medium, or Large.
+But all bows fire twice per round, so they can be doing up to 2d6 per round.
+Interestingly, heavy quarrels are 1d4+1 vs. Size Small or Medium, and 1d6+1 vs. Size Large with the heavy crossbow firing once in two rounds, while light quarrels are 1d4 vs. all three sizes and fire every round.
+So, nerfed once you take into rates of fire.
+D&D 3.5E has sling bullets as 1d4, while longbows are 1d8 and heavy
+repeating crossbows are 1d10 and light repeating crossbows are 1d8.
 Definitely nerfed.
-Except in 3-book OD&D and B/X D&D without the “Variable Weapon Damage” table, where all weapons did 1d6 damage.
+In D&D 4E slings are 1d6, while longbows are 1d10,
+shortbows are 1d8, and a crossbow is 1d8.
+There is even more variability among editions of D&D than I remembered.

 In `Savage Worlds`__ slings are Str+d4, while a bow is 2d6.
 For comparison, a dagger is Str+d4 and a long sword is Str+d8.
 Nerfed.